Juan Roig: Personal life

 At university he met Hortensia Herrero, and they married in 1973.
 They have four children, and live in Valencia, Spain.
 His wife is now vice-president of Mercadona.
 He is said to favour family ownership in business, provided that the family members contribute positively.

 He has been described as "shy, but a tough businessman" and as "a practical man, direct, austere, takes things seriously, his manner may appear cold if he does not trust the person he is talking to".
 Many aphorisms are ascribed to him, such as "in Spain we have to imitate the hard-working culture of the Chinese bazaars" and "you do not have to do a job that you like, but you have to make your job something you like doing".

 Philanthropy

 Through his wholly owned company Alquería Capital, Roig supports Proyecto Lanzadera, which helps young entrepreneurs set up their businesses and offers them space within the Lanzadera Business Centre, in Valencia.
 He also sponsors a professional basketball team, called Valencia Basket.

+Honors and Recognitions

+Juan Roig has received honorary doctorates from the Polytechnic University of Valencia (2007) and the University of Valencia (2018).
+He has held leadership roles in the Family Business Institute (IEF), EDEM, AECOC, and ASEDAS, and is a founding member of the Business Council for Competitiveness.
+His awards include the Prince Felipe Award for Business Excellence (2009), the Grand Cross of the Order of Jaume I, the Gold Medal for Merit at Work (2016), and induction into the Academy of Distinguished Entrepreneurs (2018).
+He has also been recognized among Spain's top entrepreneurs and ranked as the business leader with the best reputation by Merco.